Brain Forza Organic Lion's Mane Mushroom Review 2026: Worth the Price?

 Organic sorghum

-Whole grain with fiber and polyphenols.
-May improve blood sugar, satiety, gut health, and post-exercise recovery.
+Whole grain with polyphenols that may improve blood sugar, satiety, gut health, and post-workout recovery.

 In this product: ≤5% by weight